SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 ### Cleaning

 The first stage during data analysis is to "clean" the data, and ensure that it exists in a usable format.
 For this purpose I find it useful to separate the features used for prediction from the Ground Truth, and concatenate the two DataFrames.
-This allows cleaning operations to be performed on the two datasets simultaneously, and prevents issues arriving during encoding (when a categorical value appears in one dataset but not the other).
+This allows cleaning operations to be performed on the two datasets simultaneously, and prevents issues arriving during encoding when a categorical value appears in one dataset but not the other.
 It is important to maintain the ability to separate the two datasets after Cleaning and Feature Engineering to avoid cross-contamination.
 In this case it is possible to simply record the "PassengerId" index for each original DataFrame.

 Next, it is necessary to identify which columns contain sufficient information to be of use during model construction.
 The Null values in each column can be counted and divided by the length of the DataFrame, which will show the percentage of values in each column containing Nulls.
 For this model, any column containing 25% or more Null values was dropped from the dataset.